 Author | Predrag Bejakovic (IJF) |

-The Ministry of Economy and Sustainable Development announces the Call for submission of project proposals to support companies to transition to an energy- and resource-efficient economy, which will support faster adaptation to current and future environmental requirements and influence the reduction of negative effects on the climate and environment, increased sustainability of production, preservation of existing and creation of new jobs, and strengthening of local and regional competitiveness.
-The supports are awarded through an open award procedure.
+The Ministry of Economy and Sustainable Development announced a call for project proposals to support companies' transition to an energy- and resource-efficient economy.
+These proposals should support faster adaptation to current and future environmental requirements, mitigate the negative effects of the economy on the climate and environment, increase the sustainability of production, preserve existing jobs, create new jobs, and strengthen local and regional competitiveness.
+The support is awarded through an open award procedure.

 Workers | Businesses | Citizens |